paranoiq/dogma/readme.md

 Dogma
 ========

-Dogma is a collection of OO libraries sharing the same base and the same ideology - simplicity, self-explaining API, good design
+Dogma is a collection of OO libraries sharing the same base and the same ideology - simplicity, self-explaining API, good design.
+Includes Database, Datasheet, XML/HTML DOM, HTTP, Filesystem and Email tools

 Most parts are currently under development and some back compatibility breaks can happen